EvictionLab/eviction-lab-website/content/eviction-tracking/hartford-ct.md

 {{% report_intro id="09003" data="/uploads/table.csv" %}}

 Eviction filings in Hartford, CT (Hartford County) have been below average since a state-wide eviction moratorium was instituted in April 2020.
-Eviction protections remained in effect through the remainder of the year and were extended into 2021, though some protections expired at the end of August 2020.
+Eviction protections remained in effect through the remainder of the year and expired on June 30, 2021.

 More detail on eviction protections in Connecticut can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/ct/).

 {{%/ report_intro %}}